-In most of the crochet patterns that I write, I include some variation of these instructions: "weave in your ends," or "weave in your loose ends," or "weave in any remaining ends."
-It's important for every crochet enthusiast to know how to do this, so we'll start off with instructions for that first.
+Most crochet patterns include some variation of the instruction "weave in your ends," "weave in your loose ends," or "weave in any remaining ends."
+It's important for every crochet enthusiast to know how to do this.

-To accomplish this task, you'll want to have a tapestry needle, a needle threader (optional,) and a finished project to work on.
-If you gather these things before watching the video, you can try finishing your project right along with the teacher.
+To accomplish this task, you'll want to have a tapestry needle, a needle threader (optional) and a finished project to work on.
+There are different ways to weave in ends, but they all begin with threading the loose end through a tapestry needle.

 This is a good technique to use with single crochet stitch, or with stitches that don't have a lot of open areas.
 The technique doesn't work as well with lacy stitches.
 This works best if you crochet tightly, and might not be a good technique for you to use if you crochet loosely.

-In this tutorial, intended to help you with striped crochet patterns, I demonstrate a method for carrying your yarn up the sides of your work.
+Carrying the yarn up the sides of your work can be done with striped crochet patterns.
 This technique saves you time by eliminating the need for weaving in an excessive amount of ends.
 Usually, when you use this method, you'll end up with only a few ends at the beginning and end to deal with.

 When you crochet granny squares, hexagons or similar motifs, you can use a technique called join as you go.
 You'll eliminate bunches of loose ends because each motif would ordinarily have had two loose ends, one at the beginning and one at the end.
 With the join-as-you-go technique, you don't generate these loose ends to start with, so there's no need to weave them in later.Continue to 5 of 5 below.